Before you spend more on ads, fix the lead path

 The diagnostic approach

-A Website Friction Report gives you the exact issues on your actual site, ranked by impact.
+A Revenue Leak Diagnostic gives you the exact issues on your actual site, ranked by impact.
 Before you commit ad budget, you will know whether your page is ready to receive paid traffic or whether it needs repair first.
-The report costs $249.
+The diagnostic costs $349–$499.
 Wasted ad spend costs far more.